re-nanashi/computer-sci/README.md

 ## Current Course

-- Programming Languages: Part A
+- Programming Languages: Part B

 ## Finished Courses

 - How to code: Simple Data
 - How to code: Complex Data
+- Programming Languages: Part A

 ## Note